-14.2 Arbitration.
+15.2 Arbitration.
 All claims, demands, causes of action, disputes and other matters arising out of or relating hereto, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
 The arbitration shall be administered by the American Arbitration Association ("AAA") and shall be conducted in Denver, Colorado.
 LESSEE and LESSOR shall each designate an impartial arbitrator within thirty (30) Days of receiving notification of the filing with AAA of an arbitration demand by one of the parties hereto.
 The two designated arbitrators shall elect a third arbitrator.
 If either Party fails to timely designate an arbitrator, or the Parties' arbitrators fail to designate the third within thirty (30) Days of their appointments, arbitrators shall be appointed by AAA such that there will be three arbitrators.

-ARTICLE 15.
-REPRESENTATIONS, WARRANTIES AND RISK OF LOSS
+ARTICLE 16.
+INDEMNIFICATIONS, REPRESENTATIONS, WARRANTIES AND RISK OF LOSS

-15.1.
-LESSOR’s Indemnification and Warranty.
-LESSOR shall protect, defend, indemnify and hold LESSEE harmless from and against any claim, allegation or suit, and/or complying with and/or paying any judgment, order, fine or forfeiture (any or all of which claim, allegation, suit, judgment, order, fine or forfeiture is/are hereinafter referred to as "ACTION"), including all costs and expenses associated therewith (including reasonable attorneys' and expert witness' fees and costs) for personal injury, including death, and/or property damage including contamination of and/or damage to the environment and the remediation of any contamination of the environment, caused by, and to the extent such action results from, any negligent act or omission of LESSOR in performing Normal and Routine Maintenance, but LESSOR shall have no duty to perform more than Normal and Routine Maintenance.
-LESSOR shall be in control and possession of LESSEE’s GAS from and after it enters PIPELINE flange at a Receipt Point until the flange at the Destination Point and during such time LESSOR shall be fully responsible and liable for any and all damages, claims, actions, expenses, liabilities, including reasonable attorney’s fees, injury to and death of persons, property damage claims, or penalties for environmental damage, pollution, or contamination, caused or resulting from LESSOR’s handling while in PIPELINE, and LESSOR agrees to indemnify and hold LESSEE harmless with respect thereto.
-Notwithstanding anything herein to the contrary, this covenant shall survive the termination or expiration of this AGREEMENT.
-LESSOR warrants that its ownership and operation of PIPELINE shall conform to and be in compliance with all laws, regulations, ordinances and orders by any governmental body having jurisdiction over PIPELINE or LESSOR, including all environmental, health and safety requirements.
+16.1.
+LESSOR’s Indemnification.
+LESSOR shall protect, defend, indemnify and hold LESSEE harmless from and against any claim, allegation or suit, and/or complying with and/or paying any judgment, order, fine or forfeiture (any or all of which claim, allegation, suit, judgment, order, fine or forfeiture is/are hereinafter referred to as "ACTION"), including all costs and expenses associated therewith (including reasonable attorneys' and expert witness' fees and costs) for personal injury, including death, and/or property damage including contamination of and/or damage to the environment and the remediation of any contamination of the environment, caused by, and to the extent such action results from, (i) any negligent act or omission of LESSOR or (ii) LESSOR'S breach of this Agreement.